 Crucially, we also switched our telephone system to Microsoft Teams Phone for our business voice and video calls, a cloud-based solution that has proved to be a real benefit.

-What is ‘Teams Phone’?
+What is a ‘Teams Phone’?

 Teams Phone replaces a traditional PABX or managed phone service, doing away with desktop phones altogether.
-Initially we thought we needed to replace desktop phone units with Teams-compatible phones, and we did try a few, but we discovered they simply were not needed – using our existing computer and/or mobile devices worked perfectly well.
+Initially, we thought we needed to replace desktop phone units with Teams-compatible phones, and we did try a few, but we discovered they simply were not needed – using our existing computer and/or mobile devices worked perfectly well.

 What is required in terms of equipment and software?